Public sector equality duty compliance

 The Charter for Employers who are Positive about Mental Health is a voluntary agreement seeking to support employers in working within the spirit of its positive approach.

 As an employer we have made an ongoing commitment to:

 - Provide non-judgemental and proactive support to individual staff who experience mental ill health.

-- Not make assumptions that a person with a mental health problem will be more vulnerable to workplace stress or take more time off than any other employee or job applicant;
+- Not make assumptions that a person with a mental health condition will be more vulnerable to workplace stress or take more time off than any other employee or job applicant.

 - Ensure all line managers have access to information and training about managing mental health in the workplace.

 All employers with 250 or more employees (NHS Kernow has around 270 employees) are now required to publish annually figures setting out the average pay gap between men and women as a mean (average hourly basis) and median (hourly pay average of the person ‘in the middle’).
 You can read our report here.